COVID Oximetry @home Developed in collaboration with front line NHS teams

 - Clinical Teams closely monitor patient’s responses

-There is also the option for Care@Home to be used as a ‘step up’ solution for patients under the care of their GP to be monitored safety in their own home.
+There is also the option for COVID Oximetry @home to be used as a ‘step up’ solution for patients under the care of their GP to be monitored safety in their own home.

-What are the benefits of the covid virtual ward?
+What are the benefits of the COVID Oximetry @home?

 - Remote monitoring of appropriate patients frees up healthcare professionals capacity, and allows resources to be used more effectively